-Metrics are a measure of tactical activity but reflect how close you are in achieving your KPIs.
-In this post we’re going to look at some of the best KPIs and metrics you should be tracking for your help desk.
+Metrics are a measure of tactical activity but reflect how close you are to achieving your KPIs.
+Let's look at some of the best KPIs and metrics you should track for your IT help desk.

 Number of Support Tickets

 It’s important to keep track of how many support tickets you receive each week, day, or month.
 However, looking at an arbitrary number might not be helpful.
 Data without context is irrelevant.
 Therefore, you should be looking at how the number of support tickets correlates with your business development.

 For instance, suppose you release a new feature and see a sudden increase in support tickets, you should investigate the issue and find the root cause.

 Customer Satisfaction Score (CSAT)

 The main issue with measuring your customer satisfaction score is it often deals with emotions.
 We’ve already mentioned that metrics and KPIs deal with quantifiable data.
 However, with the right questions, you can still garner a good response.
 How to calculate CSAT:

 There are various ways you can calculate your CSAT and one of the most popular ways is to use a star, smiley or symbol system.

 This type of data is commonly seen in airports

 Userlike, a live chat software, uses a star system to give customers a chance to let the company know their general thoughts about the support they’ve received.
 Customer satisfaction scores are useful for when you need to keep track of how each help desk personnel is handling each individual case.